BA (Hons) Culinary Arts

 Would you like to pursue an exciting career in Culinary Arts?
 Are you already working in the sector, looking to enhance your skills, your prospects or your business?

 If you have already completed a Foundation Degree or HND in Culinary Arts (or equivalent), this course allows you to achieve a full BA (Hons) degree.
-You could boost your employability in a range of businesses throughout the culinary arts and hospitality industries.

 Modules include:

-- Contemporary Issues in Hospitality and Tourism
+- Contemporary Issues in Culinary Arts

 - Creating Food and Drink Experiences